wjys/DM1123-VFS-FA15/projects/dm1123_vfs_projects_interface.md

 * Settings Menu
 * ETC.

 Choose an element of your interface that will best showcase the brand you wish to create or have created.
-(IE. If your brand is personal, a portfolio website mock-up would be appropriate.
+(IE. If your brand is personal, a portfolio mock-up would be appropriate.
 If your brand is a video game, a splash screen or a screenshot mock-up)

 #### INTERFACE Wireframes
 Post on your blog in grayscale with interface-wireframes category.